plai-group/covid/README.md

 <p align="center">
     <img src="./figures/seir.gif">
     <br>
-    <small>Stochastic SEI<sup>3</sup>R in a model predictive control setting.
+    <sup>Stochastic SEI<sup>3</sup>R in a model predictive control setting.
 At each step, our method solves for the minimum required control such that the constraint is satisfied.
 We plot the 90% confidence interval over trajectories conditioned on this control value.
 We then step through the system, randomly sampling continuations, and adapting the controls used such that the constraint is always met.
-We uncover that the amount of control required reduces over time as herd immunity comes into effect. (red) Infected, (blue) Exposed (purple) Recovered.</small>
+We uncover that the amount of control required reduces over time as herd immunity comes into effect. (red) Infected, (blue) Exposed (purple) Recovered.</sup>
 </p>

 ## [FRED](FRED/)